Smitha Harikrishna

 Smitha Harikrishna (born 6 November 1973) is an Indian former One Day International cricketer who represented the national team.
 She is a right-hand batsman and bowls right-arm medium pace.
 She has played 22 ODIs for India, scoring 231 runs and taking 8 wickets.

 In July 2007, Harikrishna coached the United Arab Emirates women's national team at its debut international tournament, the 2007 Asian Cricket Council (ACC) Women's Tournament.
-The team lost all three of its matches.
+The team lost all three of its matches, including the debut match against Bangladesh were the UAE women were bowled out for nine runs.